- Game loop runs at ~12 FPS

 | data_unused_7727 | Data area (purpose unknown) |

-| data_unused_8391 | 32-byte alternate road attributes using $3F/$C0 values (flash + invisible); possibly a debug or early version of the road rendering |
+| data_unused_8391 | Alternate road attributes (possibly debug or early version) |

 | data_unused_8B18 | Data area in sprite renderer |